 In contrast, to update desktop applications businesses need to engage in security practices such as endpoint security because updates to an application are taking place inside a user’s home network (or company firewall).
 For instance, cybersecurity for oil and gas industries follows such type of security standards that are the most important to prevent cybercrime and hackers.
 AGB Investigative offers world-class cyber security services and consulting for your business.

 Another benefit of SaaS applications is easier access to business data and easier use of data and analytics.
 Since desktop applications are stored locally, data is stored locally.
 This means in order to centralize data and make it easily accessible, organizations need to invest in their own cloud storage and set up guardrails to ensure they don’t lose their data.
-In contrast, since SaaS applications live in the cloud, data is automatically stored and backed-up in the cloud with no additional effort needed from the user.
+You can head to the Computerbilities, Inc. site to learn more about the best option to choose for data storage.
+In contrast, since SaaS applications live in the cloud, data is automatically stored and backed up in the cloud with no additional effort needed from the user.
 The centralized cloud-based storage of data leads to easier use of analytics.
-The data can be leveraged to find inefficiencies in the business, identify potential high-earning products and services, and answer many other business questions.
+The data can be leveraged to find inefficiencies in the business, identify potential high-earning products and services, and answer any other business questions.

 Another downside of the SaaS business model is a longer sales cycle.
 Desktop applications usually have users that pay to download the application.
 SaaS applications often have to offer free versions of their product to attract users, and then slowly convert those users to paying customers over the course of several months.
 This means that a SaaS business needs to be liquid enough to be able to handle the lag time between acquiring a user and converting that user into a customer.
 There will also be users that never convert into customers.